-We can see reflected the proves of this almost extinction in our DNA.
-If we compare the DNA between two human beings we observe that it is almost identical.
+We can see reflected the proofs of this almost extinction in our DNA.
+If we compare the DNA of two human beings we observe that it is almost identical.
 In contrast, between two random chimpanzees, there can be more genetic variation than in all the human population.

 The fact that only 2,000 humans survived the Toba eruption explains perfectly this phenomenon.
 So, our civilization, made of about 7,500 million persons, comes from a group of 2,000 persons that spread throughout the planet, 75,000 years in the past.